travis-ci/docs-travis-ci-com/blog/_posts/2012-12-30-2012-retrospective.md

-If Travis CI has been a toddler when [Josh](http://github.com/joshk) and I started touring conferences in 2011 to tell everyone about the idea and vision then in 2012 it was a kid growing up, went through some heavy duty rock'n'roll and all night party times.
+If Travis CI has been a toddler when [Josh](http://github.com/joshk) and I started touring conferences in 2011 to tell everyone about the idea and vision then in 2012 it was a kid growing up, going through some heavy duty rock'n'roll and all night party times.

 In 2011 the [initial experiments](http://svenfuchs.com/2011/2/5/travis-a-distributed-build-server-tool-for-the-ruby-community)